asadow/appDataEntry/README.md

 ## Features

 - **Data Entry Interface**: Utilizes `rhandsontable` for interactive data entry and automatic saving.
-- **Time Validation**: Ensures valid times for work orders with formatted inputs.
 - **Dynamic Dropdowns**: Uses dropdown menus populated with data from the database for selecting employees and trades.
 - **Data Validation and Formatting**: Ensures that all entered data meets predefined standards and formats, including work order number validation.
 - **Integration with PostgreSQL Database**: Maintains a connection to a PostgreSQL database for persistent data storage.
 - **User Interface Customization**: Incorporates custom logos and styles to align with the campus safety office branding.
+Grey columns are optional.

 ## Installation